katzer/cordova-plugin-printer/README.md

 - __Deprecated__ [network-printer Branch][network-printer_branch] for Android <= 4.3 (<= v0.5.x)

 ### About Apple AirPrint
 AirPrint is an Apple™ technology that helps you create full-quality printed output without the need to download or install drivers.
 AirPrint is built in to many printer models from most popular printer manufacturers.
-Just select an AirPrint printer on your local network to print from your favorite iOS or OS X app.
+Just select an AirPrint printer on your local network to print from your favorite iOS or OS X app.<br>
 AirPrint printers are available for these devices when using the latest version of iOS available for them:
  - iPad (all models)
  - iPhone (3GS or later)